All

 Why Performance (Latency) Matters

-Speed is very important for modern websites.
+Speed is very important for modern applications.
 If your website or app is slow, people will leave.
 Google's research has found that as page load time goes from 1 to 3 seconds, the probability of a bounce increases by 32%.
 As load time goes from 1 to 5 seconds, the bounce rate increases by 90%.
 This highlights the significance of having a fast-loading site to prevent users from leaving before interacting with the content.
 According to a study by Akamai, a 100-millisecond delay in website load time can hurt conversion rates by 7%.
 Additionally, a 2-second delay in load time can lead to an abandonment rate of up to 87%.

-What is caching?
+What is Caching?

 Caching is a technique used to improve query read performance of a system by storing frequently accessed data in a faster memory storage area, such as RAM.
 When a program requests data that is stored in the cache, it can be accessed much faster than if it had to be retrieved from slower storage, such as a hard drive.
 This can significantly improve the overall performance of the system and reduce the time it takes for programs to access data.